valkey-io/valkey-doc/docs/management/optimization/benchmarks/index.md

 + On multi CPU sockets servers, Valkey performance becomes dependent on the NUMA configuration and process location.
-The most visible effect is that redis-benchmark results seem non-deterministic because client and server processes are distributed randomly on the cores.
+The most visible effect is that valkey-benchmark results seem non-deterministic because client and server processes are distributed randomly on the cores.
 To get deterministic results, it is required to use process placement tools (on Linux: taskset or numactl).
 The most efficient combination is always to put the client and server on two